mmurata22/recyclevision/README.md

-# RecycleVision Frontend
+# Ourion Frontend

 ## Project Overview
-The OpenCV RecycleVision project aims to leverage computer vision and machine learning techniques to enhance recycling efficiency.
+The OpenCV Ourion project aims to leverage computer vision and machine learning techniques to enhance recycling efficiency.
 This repository contains the **React Frontend** interface.

 ## Running Locally